ZetaCrush/CXcompress/README.md

 # smcompress
-Smcompress is a lossless text compressor
+Smcompress is a lossless text compressor with the vision of being the best open-source compressor on the internet